nrfconnect/sdk-nrf/include/event_manager.rst

   If an out-of-memory error occurs when allocating an event, the system should reboot.
   Set this option to enable the sys_reboot API.

-Call :cpp:func:`event_manager_init` during the application start to initialize the Event Manager.
+Call :c:func:`event_manager_init` during the application start to initialize the Event Manager.

 Events
 ******